Home

 Adult behaviour

-Males are usually found in groups, imbibing moisture from damp sand on riverbanks.
-Sometimes these groups are tightly packed, with up to 100 butterflies clustered together occupying a square foot or less of ground.
-It is more common however to find the butterflies intermingled amongst mixed aggregations of Rhabdodryas, Phoebis, Protesilaus and other predominantly white or pale yellow species.
+Males are commonly found in groups, imbibing moisture from damp sand on river beaches.
+These groups are often tightly packed, with up to 100 butterflies crammed together on a square foot or less of ground.
+The butterflies sometimes form exclusive groups, but just as frequently intermingle with other pale coloured genera including Rhabdodryas, Phoebis and Protesilaus.

 Females do not visit sandbanks, but can be seen nectaring at flowers, and are particularly attracted to red or orange flowers such as Lantana.